 Diamond Dallas Page Helps Ray Lloyd

-While working out at Main Event Fitness, formerly co-owned by Sting and Lex Luger, Ray Lloyd became acquainted with Diamond Dallas Page through Disco Inferno and struck up a friendship with him.
+While working out at Main Event Fitness, formerly co-owned by Sting and Lex Luger, Ray Lloyd became acquainted with Diamond Dallas Page through Disco Inferno and established a friendship with him.

 Before Christmas 1995, DDP and Lloyd were taking a breather from the holiday crowds and eating pizza at Atlanta’s Lennox Mall when Lloyd mentioned to Page that he planned to include martial arts to a character named “Coach Buzz Stern” that he had begun using in the independents.